 A - I charge $25-40/1,000 words for a Content Edit of your manuscript.
 (See fee calculations for an explanation of how fees are reached.)

-Do you need a knowledgeable, friendly collaborator on your writing journey?
+Need a knowledgeable, friendly collaborator on your writing journey?

 “Kate is thorough and clearly explains the reasons behind her proposed changes.
 As a non-native English speaker, I love that she takes the time to teach me the subtleties that sometimes elude me in grammar, syntax, vocabulary, and even idioms.
 She handles your book, and your voice as an author, with the utmost respect.”